FaisalAlammar/mualimy/README.md

 pip install -r requirements.txt

 Configure Azure Cognitive TTS (Optional)
-If you wish to use Azure TTS instead of gTTS, set these environment variables:
+If you wish to use Azure TTS, set these environment variables:

 export AZURE_API_KEY="<your_azure_subscription_key>"
 export AZURE_REGION="<your_region_name>"
-Otherwise, the application will default to using gTTS (Google Text-to-Speech).

 Prepare FAISS Vector Stores
 You should already have per-subject FAISS indices saved locally under: